Updated: 23 March 2017

 By building a community network of support around a child or young person with FASD you will work more effectively to build an environment which they can succeed in.
 Whānau, caregivers, teachers, and other community agencies all need to understand the child and build FASD-informed skills to support them.
 We will also see better outcomes for children and young people with FASD if Education, Health, Police and other agencies work together and have a shared FASD-informed understanding of their potential, strengths, needs and behaviours.

 New Zealand now has its own FASD Action Plan, launched on 16 August 2016 by Hon Peter Dunne.
 It comes with a budget of $12 million to support it over the first three years of implementation.

-There are a wide range of excellent information to support caregivers around FASD - recommended as one of the most useful for caregivers is FASD - A Guide to Daily Living on the NOFAS web page, which provides caregivers with ways to manage things like; routines, dressing, mealtime, bedtime, sleep, supervision, managing hyperactivity, managing impulsivity, social skills, teaching ownership and more.
+There is a wide range of excellent information to support caregivers around FASD - recommended as one of the most useful for caregivers is FASD - A Guide to Daily Living on the NOFAS web page, which provides caregivers with ways to manage things like; routines, dressing, mealtime, bedtime, sleep, supervision, managing hyperactivity, managing impulsivity, social skills, teaching ownership and more.

 It also suggests some helpful and simple communication techniques such as: